Benefits of Joining ITGA

 - The weekly Dateline Newsletter that keeps you up-to-date on current topics and events in campus communities around the world;

 - Unlimited access to the College Town Resource Center-a compilation of town-gown documents, PowerPoint presentations, research and initiatives;

 - Access to the largest network of campus community professionals around the world that meet annually to share strategies and leading practices in town-gown relations;

-- Recognition of best practices in town gown communities through the Larry Abernathy Award, ITGA Presidential Excellence Award and;
+- Recognition of leading practices in town gown communities through the Larry Abernathy Award and ITGA Presidential Excellence Award, and;

-- Access to the town-gown Listserv and membership directory.
+- Access to the ITGA listserve and membership directory.